 - sign up to receive our various newsletters by email; and

-- be notified of products and/or services that may be of interest to you (based on your purchase history or browsing of our Sites).
+- be notified of products and/or services that may be of interest to you (based on your purchase history or browsing of our Websites).

-We may use information about you for the following purposes:
+We may use your personal information for the following Legitimate Interests: